SkiFire13/adventofcode-helper-rs/README.md

-A template for Advent of Code.
+Helper crate for Advent of Code.